 Link to Social Media platforms that contain events, available dogs and how to donate

 We began planning out our journey with Jax’s Labrador Retriever Rescue by making ourselves familiar with their social media presence on Facebook, Instagram, and Twitter.
 We also tested various website design templates that we found on Squarespace in order to determine which looked the most visually pleasing.
-Our group then brainstormed ideas for a short, introductory video to include on the site, but ultimately had to alter our plans and produce alternate content in order to acquiesce the requests of our client.
+Our group then brainstormed ideas for a short, introductory video to include on the site, but ultimately had to alter our plans and produce alternate content in order to acquiesce the requests of our community partner.
 Moreover, our team communicated effectively with Jax’s organization to get a general idea of how they wanted the website to look, and we made sure to take all of these ideas and suggestions into consideration during the design process.
 Overall, the construction of the website focused on incorporating various emotional design practices and simple graphics in order to foster community engagement.
 We also made sure to use the #JaxLab and #TeamJax hashtags in our own documentation of the project to further promote the organization and draw attention to the importance of consistency on social media.

 Our final product for Jax’s Labrador Retriever Rescue is an engaging, resourceful, and visually pleasing website created using the SquareSpace application.
 Our team worked diligently to construct an effective site through the use and implementation of gathered research on best social media and web design practices.
 We ultimately focused on compelling storytelling through the employment of various emotional design methods.
 In addition, we narrowed down the preferred audience by deciding on who the organization should target based on similar animal rescue organizations that already exist in the Philadelphia area.
 Moreover, we decided to include elements of ‘play’ into our design in order to set up a humanistic feel and a sense of relatability among the organization and the consumers.
 All and all, each section of the website was designed with consistency, purpose, and raising awareness in mind.